DELTAMEM: Incremental Experience Memory for LLM Agents via Residual Trees

 Quick Take

-DeltaMem introduces a novel memory framework for LLM agents, organizing experiences into two residual trees to reduce redundancy and improve retrieval accuracy.
+DeltaMem introduces a novel memory framework for agents, organizing experiences into two residual trees to reduce redundancy and improve retrieval accuracy.
 Experiments show DeltaMem outperforms existing baselines across various interactive environments, enhancing learning efficiency.

 Key Points